Home - Bookapy Book Preview

 “You always preferred mathematics,” Chuang said.
 “I can see you getting into engineering a lot.”

 “Nah…..who needs to be an engineer when you can fly,” Mizu remarked.
-He looked over at his brother as he gave the big nod to him.
-“That will really draw in the ladies.”
+He looked over at his brother, and gave a big nod to him.
+“That'll really draw in the ladies.”

 Keiko mocked the two as she began to make smooch sounds with her lips.
-She skipped a little bit as she turned her head enough to look at the two.
+She skipped a little bit and turned her head enough to look at the two.
 Both the brothers seemed to chuckle.

 “You still thinking about joining the military?”
-Chuang asked his brother as they were closing in on the school building.
+Chuang asked his brother before they closed in on the school building.

 “Hell yeah,” Mizu answered.
 “I want to fly the next gunship and start blasting those Itreans straight to hell.”

 “Why not?
-You can become an engineer in the marines like you hinted a couple of times.”
+You can become an engineer in the marines.
+You've mentioned it many times before."

 They reached the doorway of the main building of the Ardern Primary School of New Phnom Penh.
 The schools in the capital were beautiful.
-For a 24th century design, they were built with all the most modern equipment.
+For a 24th-century design, they were built with all the most modern equipment.
 Each school was unique to look at and offered the most comprehensive curriculum ranges for developing minds.
-Numerous other students were coming in and the occasional parent that was coming with them.
+Numerous other students and parents were arriving.

 “Ehm….”
 Mizu said.
 “We can just go ahead and leave now.
 Keiko already knows where the classroom is.”

 “Hmmm…..not this time,” Chuang commented.
 “Remember what her mother told us.
 She likes to try to skip class.
-She wants us to be with her completely……at least until she in class.”
+She wants us to be with her completely……at least until she's in class.”

 “Ah…..”
 Mizu laughed a little bit.
 “Right….of course.”

-Mizu continued to follow his brother and cousin as they walked through the halls.
-While a majority of students walked into their classes, they had to keep walking with Keiko ahead of them.
-As an escort, their goal was to make sure that the little girl reached her class.
-Mizu was reminded briefly of what was going on.
+Mizu continued to follow his brother and cousin through the halls.
+While most students walked into their classes, the two had to keep walking with Keiko ahead of them.
+Mizu was briefly reminded of what was going on.
 This girl was picking up bad habits, and he had a brief reminder of why that was the case.
-Despite her walking, he was sure that she wasn’t going to cause problems.
+Despite her walking, he was sure she wouldn’t cause problems.

 Chuang looked over at one of the female teachers.
 Her figure was quite radiant.
 Mizu was doing all he could to avoid making any form of cat-calling, especially with a crowd of students.